 First, you’ll need to get Elasticsearch up and running with security features:

-- Download Elasticsearch 7.6.x and enter the directory.
+Step 1.
+Download Elasticsearch 7.6.x and navigate to the newly unpacked directory.

 $ bin/elasticsearch-setup-passwords auto